faenrandir/a_careful_examination/content/documents/questions/questions.md

 [^hales_no_sealing]: In [a reddit comment](https://www.reddit.com/r/mormon/comments/5quvd8/questions_for_brian_and_laura_hales_upcoming_ama/dd7jbbq/), Brian Hales, LDS Historian (and likely primary author of the [Nauvoo Polygamy lds.org essay](https://www.churchofjesuschrist.org/topics/plural-marriage-in-kirtland-and-nauvoo?lang=eng)), stated: "Keep in mind Joseph died without being sealed to his children or parents."

-[^lie_rebuttal]:  LDS apologist Brian Hales has attempted to argue that Joseph Smith wasn't lying about polygamy but using "carefully worded denials" instead (so he was "technically" honest).
-I have examined that argument in great depth [here](https://www.reddit.com/r/mormonscholar/comments/66qepx/response_to_hales_challenge_please_show_me_even/).
+[^mislead_rebuttal]:  LDS apologist Brian Hales has argued that Joseph Smith wasn't lying about polygamy but rather using "carefully worded denials" instead (so he was "technically" honest in some manner).
+I examine that argument in some depth [here](https://www.reddit.com/r/mormonscholar/comments/66qepx/response_to_hales_challenge_please_show_me_even/).
+Regardless of what we call these statements, they seem intended to convince others that he was not practicing polygamy when he (according to most historians today) was indeed doing that.
+See [this document](https://faenrandir.github.io/a_careful_examination/definitions-of-terms-polygamy-denials/) for definitions around lying, equivocate, prevaricate, etc. and [how the Gospel Principles manual discusses honesty](https://faenrandir.github.io/a_careful_examination/definitions-of-terms-polygamy-denials/#gospel-principles).

 [^detailed_revelation]: Joseph Smith apparently received precise dimensions for the construction of, for example, a printing house ([D&C 94:10-11](https://www.churchofjesuschrist.org/scriptures/dc-testament/dc/94.10-11)):